 Why not.
-For a breadwinner, it gets difficult to think how to finance the needs of the family – and how to survive this pandemic with work being fully put to halt.
-A month ago, I was still able to juggle four online projects all at the same time, but now, with recession and online market relapse, what remains is a locally-financed customer service sideline – of which I don’t know until when can withstand.
+For a breadwinner, it gets difficult to think about how to finance the needs of the family – and how to survive this pandemic with work being fully put to halt.
+A month ago, I was still able to juggle four online projects all at the same time, but now, with the recession and online market relapse, what remains is a locally-financed customer service sideline – of which I don’t know until when can withstand.

 My head is totally breaking.
-I’ve even come to a point of reviewing my lifetime policy – who knows how it would come handy.
+I’ve even come to a point of reviewing my lifetime policy – who knows how it would come in handy.
 The future has become more and more of a distant place these days.
 Nobody thought 2020 would look as bad as this.

 It gets tiring to pacify ourselves.
 Of trying to see the silver lining when the horizon’s not even clear.
 Terribly tiring.
-Then I saw Rome’s post about an unofficial survey regarding mental health condition in this state of pandemic: anxiety being the primary cause of foreseen death.
+Then I saw Rome’s post about an unofficial survey regarding mental health conditions in this state of pandemic: anxiety being the primary cause of foreseen death.

 Last night, Ben&Ben released another single titled Doors.
 A self-interpretative song of the inability to open up with what is felt inside.
 I hope we all have a Fate who will ask how we are these days – someone we can also relate to.
-I hope we all have a support group to whom we can turn to when our brain no longer function as we want it to be.
-I hope we all have a secret Twitter account, or other place to vent our frustrations.
+I hope we all have a support group to whom we can turn to when our brains no longer function as we want it to be.
+I hope we all have a secret Twitter account, or other places to vent our frustrations.
 I hope we all have an open-minded family who can accept us through and through.